sullyps/alcove/DESIGN_GUIDE.md

   * We are open to a "restore" feature through this interface, however.
   * We potentially will allow a "generate config file" feature that would generate a new config, but would not be able to restart the system (you would need root access to the system ideally).

+## Areas for Improvement

+As with any project, some areas of this project are poorly designed, or had been created in the midst of changing requirements and unknown constraints.
+This section is to serve as a collection of the areas of the system that are currently functional, but could be done better.
+Generally sections noted in this area should prevent the following:

+1. Enhanced functionality (the ability to add or improve future features)
+2. Improved modularity or extensibility
+3. Easier maintenance due to organization or clarity
+4. Noticeable performance improvements

+By addressing these areas we should be able to acheive at least one of the above goals.
+We are not going to try to reduce complexity just to reduce code size, or for minor performance gains, or the sake of doing something in a different way.
+If one of the above goals cannot be achieved, an area shouldn't be listed in this section.

+* Side effects of some methods in `lib/system.js`
+  * Several methods of the main system rely on mutating objects, resulting in a confusing flow.
+  * Several methods also seem to be responsible for multiple different requirements, violating the single responsibility principle and leading to confusing code.
+* Inconsistent usage of callbacks, promises, and returns
+  * We need to decide on a single best implementation and apply it consistently.
+* Documentation of important Memory structures
+  * Because we are not using TypeScript we have opened the door for some runtime errors based on dynamic types and poorly documented structures.
+At a minimum, these should have detailed descriptions accessible for all developers.